magoyette/magoyette.github.io/README.md

 The `test` goal is executed before the server is started.
 Failing tests will prevent the server from starting.

-The `build-source-page` goal is also executed before the server is started.
-It generates the Marginalia documentation to verify that the generation succeeds, but that documentation isn't available to browse on the local server.

 `lein ring server` can be used to start the local server without running `test`.

 ## Exporting the site

-The `export` goal allows to generate the static site and the Marginalia documentation.
+The `export` goal allows to generate the static site.

 ```sh
 lein export